Virtual Function in C++

-A virtual function a member function which is declared within base class and is re-defined (Overriden) by derived class.
-When you refer to a derived class object using a pointer or a reference to the base class, you can call a virtual function for that object and execute the derived class’s version of the function.
+A virtual function (also known as virtual methods) is a member function that is declared within a base class and is re-defined (overridden) by a derived class.
+When you refer to a derived class object using a pointer or a reference to the base class, you can call a virtual function for that object and execute the derived class’s version of the method.

-- Functions are declared with a virtual keyword in base class.
+- Functions are declared with a virtual keyword in a base class.

-- The resolving of function call is done at Run-time.
+- The resolving of a function call is done at runtime.

 Rules for Virtual Functions

-- Virtual functions should be accessed using pointer or reference of base class type to achieve run time polymorphism.
+- Virtual functions should be accessed using a pointer or reference of base class type to achieve runtime polymorphism.

-- The prototype of virtual functions should be same in base as well as derived class.
+- The prototype of virtual functions should be the same in the base as well as the derived class.

-- They are always defined in base class and overridden in derived class.
-It is not mandatory for derived class to override (or re-define the virtual function), in that case base class version of function is used.
+- They are always defined in the base class and overridden in a derived class.
+It is not mandatory for the derived class to override (or re-define the virtual function), in that case, the base class version of the function is used.

-- A class may have virtual destructor but it cannot have a virtual constructor.
+- A class may have a virtual destructor but it cannot have a virtual constructor.

-Consider the following simple program showing run-time behavior of virtual functions.
+Consider the following simple program showing the runtime behavior of virtual functions.

 print derived class show base class

-Explanation: Runtime polymorphism is achieved only through a pointer (or reference) of base class type.
-Also, a base class pointer can point to the objects of base class as well as to the objects of derived class.
-In above code, base class pointer ‘bptr’ contains the address of object ‘d’ of derived class.
+Explanation: Runtime polymorphism is achieved only through a pointer (or reference) of the base class type.
+Also, a base class pointer can point to the objects of the base class as well as to the objects of the derived class.
+In the above code, the base class pointer ‘bptr’ contains the address of object ‘d’ of the derived class.

-NOTE: If we have created virtual function in base class and it is being overrided in derived class then we don’t need virtual keyword in derived class, functions are automatically considered as virtual functions in derived class.
+Note: If we have created a virtual function in the base class and it is being overridden in the derived class then we don’t need a virtual keyword in the derived class, functions are automatically considered virtual functions in the derived class.

-As discussed here, If a class contains a virtual function then compiler itself does two things:
+As discussed here, if a class contains a virtual function then the compiler itself does two things.

-- Irrespective of object is created or not, a static array of function pointer called VTABLE where each cell contains the address of each virtual function contained in that class.
+- Irrespective of whether the object is created or not, the class contains as a member a static array of function pointers called VTABLE.
+Cells of this table store the address of each virtual function contained in that class.

 Consider the example below: